csweet81/csweet81/README.md

 ## <H1>👋 Hi - I'm Charles, an [IT Professional](https://linkedin.com/in/csweet81)!☺</H1>
-<h4>Welcome to my portfolio of homelab projects where I replicate corporate IT ecosystems in a non-prod environment for self-training purposes.</h4>
+<h4>Welcome to my personal knowledge base where I replicate corporate IT scenarios in a non-prod environment for self-training purposes.</h4>
 <h2>👨‍💻 IT Projects & Labs</h2>